Vodafone sees signs of recovery after another torrid quarter

 Those included an easing of the price cuts imposed by Brussels, an increasing demand by customers in emerging markets for Internet on their phones, and a revamp of its pricing which has drawn more customers to pre-paid contracts in key markets in Europe.

-The company, second only to China Mobile globally in terms of subscribers and Britain's third-largest company by market capitalisation, confirmed its full-year outlook.
+The company, second only to China Mobile globally in terms of subscribers and Britain's third-largest company by market capitalization, confirmed its full-year outlook.

 Shares in the group were up 2.8 percent at 1108 GMT, making it the second-highest climber on the FTSE 100 Index, which was up 0.7 percent.